1. Main points

 Under the current methodology, we do not publish a time series and users are advised not to infer trends in the rental market over time by comparing prices year-on-year.

-These statistics are for information only and should be distinguished from Local Housing Allowance (LHA) rates published on DirectGov (used to calculate Housing Benefit for privately renting tenants).
+These statistics are for information only and should be distinguished from Local Housing Allowance (LHA) rates published on DirectGov, which are used to calculate Housing Benefit for privately renting tenants.

-These statistics are based on a sample of 436,810 rents recorded between 1 October 2019 and 30 September 2020.
+These statistics are based on a sample of 480,920 rents recorded between 1 October 2020 and 30 September 2021.
 Rent Officers collect these letting information data for functions related to Housing Benefit and Universal Credit on behalf of the Department for Work and Pensions (DWP).
-They are responsible for ensuring collected lettings information are representative of the full range of market rents.
-The Valuation Office Agency provides more information on Rent Officers.
+They are responsible for ensuring collected lettings information is representative of the full range of market rents.
+The Valuation Office Agency (VOA) provides more information on Rent Officers.

 Results are not adjusted to produce statistics that are representative of the private rental property market in England.
 Housing Benefit claimants are excluded, so not all privately rented properties are represented in this sample.
 The regional variation in sample size is published in Table 1.7 of the Private rental market summary statistics dataset.